singhgautam7/GCP-PDE-preparation---GRS/study_material/others/ai_ml_terminologies.md

 ### Overfitting
 - When the model performs great on the input data but poorly on the test data
 - Sufficient complex models can lead to overfitting
+- Correction for overfitting:
+        - Regularization, which limits the amount of data captured.

 ### Underfitting
 - When the model performs poorly on the input data but great on the test data.
 - Insufficiently complex models can lead to underfitting.
+- Correction for underfitting:
+        - Increase the complexity of model.
+Ex: Increase the number of layers in deep learning.
+        - Increase the training time, epochs

 ### High Variance
  - Small changes in a few features leads to large differences in the output.